-- Schedule "B.1" of the Official Plan is hereby further amended by removing the lands shown as Part 1 on Schedule 'A' - Map 2 of 3, attached hereto, from the Caledonia Urban Boundary and by redesignating the lands from Urban Business Park to Agriculture. - Schedule "B.1" of the Official Plan is hereby further amended by adding the lands shown as Part 2 on Schedule 'A' - Map 2 of 3, attached hereto, to within the Caledonia Urban Boundary and by redesignating the lands from Agriculture to Urban Business Park. - 3.
-Schedule "B.1" of the Official Plan is hereby further amended by adding the lands shown as Part 3 on Schedule 'A' Map 2 of 3, attached hereto, to within the Caledonia Urban Boundary and by redesignating the lands from Agriculture to Future Development. - 4.
-Schedule "B.1" of the Official Plan is hereby further amended by adding the lands shown as Part 4 on Schedule 'A' Map 2 of 3, attached hereto, to within the Caledonia Urban Boundary and by redesignating the lands from Agriculture to Residential and as site specific policy area HCOP-58. - 5.
-Schedule "B.1" of the Official Plan is hereby further amended by adding the lands shown as Part 5 on Schedule 'A' Map 2 of 3, attached hereto, to within the Caledonia Urban Boundary and by redesignating the lands from Agriculture to Major Open Space. - 6.
-Schedule "B.1" of the Official Plan is hereby further amended by removing the lands shown as Part 6 on Map Schedule 'A' Map 2 of 3, attached hereto, from the Caledonia Urban Boundary. - Schedule "B.1" of the Official Plan is hereby further amended by redesignating the lands shown as Part 7 on Schedule 'A' - Map 2 of 3, attached hereto, as site specific policy area HCOP-59 and by:
+- Schedule "B.1" of the Official Plan is hereby further amended by removing the lands shown as Part 1 on Schedule 'A' - Map 2 of 4, attached hereto, from the Caledonia Urban Boundary and by redesignating the lands from Urban Business Park to Agriculture. - Schedule "B.1" of the Official Plan is hereby further amended by adding the lands shown as Part 2 on Schedule 'A' - Map 2 of 4, attached hereto, to within the Caledonia Urban Boundary and by redesignating the lands from Agriculture to Urban Business Park and as site specific policy area HCOP-63. - Schedule "B.1" of the Official Plan is hereby further amended by adding the lands shown as Part 3 on Schedule 'A' - Map 2 of 4, attached hereto, to within the Caledonia Urban Boundary and by redesignating the lands from Agriculture to Future Development and as site specific policy area HCOP-61. - 4.
+Schedule "B.1" of the Official Plan is hereby further amended by adding the lands shown as Part 4 on Schedule 'A' Map 2 of 4, attached hereto, to within the Caledonia Urban Boundary and by redesignating the lands from Agriculture to Residential and as site specific policy area HCOP-58. - 5.
+Schedule "B.1" of the Official Plan is hereby further amended by redesignating the lands shown as Part 5 on Schedule 'A' Map 2 of 4, attached hereto, from Agriculture to Major Open Space. - 6.
+Schedule "B.1" of the Official Plan is hereby further amended by removing the lands shown as Part 6 on Map Schedule 'A' Map 2 of 4, attached hereto, from the Caledonia Urban Boundary. - Schedule "B.1" of the Official Plan is hereby further amended by redesignating the lands shown as Part 7 on Schedule 'A' - Map 2 of 4, attached hereto, as site specific policy area HCOP-59 and by: